theproductiveprogrammer/luminate/README.md

 All the above select the same account in the wallet

-## Connecting to the live network
+## Connecting to the test network
-By default `Luminate` now connects to the 'stellar *test* network' by default.
-Please set the `HORIZON` parameter to `LIVE` in order to connect to the live network.
+`Luminate` now connects to the 'stellar *live* network' by default.
+Please set the `HORIZON` parameter to `TEST` in order to connect to the test network.

 ```
 $ HORIZON=LIVE node . account info GD....